 The changes you make do not have to be big or complicated.
 If weight loss is part of your plan, it doesn’t even have to be huge to help your heart.
 Starting with one thing today – something you can stick with – is more important than planning to start once you know you can do it all and do it perfectly.

-If you’re ready to work on eating more heart healthy foods for taking back control of your heart health or for heart disease prevention, you’re not alone!
+If you’re ready to work on eating more heart healthy foods for taking back control of your heart health or to prevent diabetes, you’re not alone!

 People often tell me, when we first start working together, about the times in the past when they’ve lost the weight … but that it all came back and then some.
 It wasn’t sustainable, they fell off the wagon, life just got in the way and they couldn’t keep up with the energy that ‘dieting’ took out of them.